To work in Alberta, a floorcovering installer must be ONE of the following:

 - Someone who works for an employer who is satisfied that the worker has the skills and knowledge expected of certified journeyperson

-- have an Alberta high school transcript with at least English Language Arts 10-2 and Math 10-3, or equivalent, or a pass mark in all 5 GED tests, or pass an entrance exam.
+- Have an Alberta high school transcript with at least English Language Arts 10-2, Math 10-3, or equivalent

 Most employers prefer to hire high school graduates.

 The term of apprenticeship is 2 years (two 12-month periods) that include a minimum of 1,500 hours of on-the-job training and 7 weeks of technical training each year.

 Apprentices are required to provide their own tools.